manuelyhvh/sql-server-samples/samples/manage/azure-hybrid-benefit/README.md

 ## Example 3

-The following command will scan all the subscriptions in the account and save the results in a SQL database `sql-license-usage` on a SQL Server instance `my-westus2-server.database.windows.net`.
+The following command will scan all the subscriptions the user has access to and save the results in a SQL database `sql-license-usage` on a SQL Server instance `my-westus2-server.database.windows.net`.
 It will prompt for the database user name and password.

 ```PowerShell
 $cred = Get-Credential